godotengine/godot-docs/classes/class_packedbytearray.rst

 PackedByteArray
 ===============

-A packed :ref:`Array<class_Array>` of bytes.
+A packed array of bytes.

 Description
 -----------

-An :ref:`Array<class_Array>` specifically designed to hold bytes.
+An array specifically designed to hold bytes.
 Packs data tightly, so it saves memory for large array sizes.

 Constructors
 ------------